-More generally, prospective applicants should note that we receive well over one hundred applications each year and generally admit fewer than 30 students.
+More generally, prospective applicants should note that we receive hundreds of applications each year and generally admit fewer than 30 students.
 A large number of quality applications, thus, must inevitably be declined.
 Beyond the prevailing competitive conditions, important factors we take into consideration include: background preparation in political science courses; the quality of the writing sample, particularly the degree to which it demonstrates a capacity for analytical work at the graduate level; the strength of the recommendations from academic referees; and the fit between student interests and the research capacities of our faculty.

-Memorial and the Department of Political Science are increasingly attracting students from outside of Canada.
+Memorial and the Department of Political Science are excited to work with students from outside of Canada.
 In order to facilitate the studies of international students, Memorial has an International Student Advising Office which can assist with a wide range of administrative challenges.
 International students are also encouraged to check with current School of Graduate Studies fees information as program expenses are different for students from outside of Canada.

 How to Apply

 Applications can be submitted at any point in the calendar year.
 However, students who wish to guarantee that their file is considered for financial support and entry in the next academic year must apply by January 15.
 Applicants submitting after this date will be considered for the subsequent year – i.e., admission in the subsequent fall.
-At the present time, the department is not considering winter admissions.
-That said, students who are admitted to the fall term may, in exceptional circumstances, apply to defer their admission until the winter.
+At the present time, the department is not considering winter admissions

 What You Will Need